bvis/docker-prometheus-swarm/README.md

 Once it's initiated you just need to add the prometheus as a data source in Grafana and import an existing dashboard for getting impressive graphs.

+Now you can configure the prometheus datasource and import any Grafana dashboard that measures the cadvisor and node-exporter metrics.

 * This is just an initial test *